-During a recent installation, the double axle machine reduced cycle time by 12%, allowing one German manufacturing customer to eliminate their night shift.
+During a recent installation, the Double Ended Axle machine reduced cycle time by 12%, allowing one German manufacturing customer to eliminate their night shift.

 2. Orientation Leading the Way for The Axle Industry

-With orientation to ±1°, MTI’s latest double axle machine is leading the way for the axle industry.
+With orientation to ±1°, MTI’s Double Ended Axle machine is leading the way for the axle industry.
 To meet the exacting standards of the automotive industry, this friction welding machine delivers fully finished axles for multiple applications, all with precision part accuracy and statistical data monitoring for the quality process.
 In addition, MTI’s industry-leading orientation controls package increases spindle positioning accuracy for even tighter finished part tolerances.

 3. Keeps Future Costs to A Minimum

-With flexibility and maintenance in mind, the double axle machine was designed to save you time and money down the road.
-Here are a few ways the double axle machine takes future customer needs into consideration:
+With flexibility and maintenance in mind, the Double Ended Axle machine was designed to save you time and money down the road.
+Here are a few ways the Double Ended Axle machine takes future customer needs into consideration: